What is it about?

 What we did

-We provided a temporarily and seperate public OpenAleph instance for EIA optimized for high load during the publication phase.
-This included extra security and caching layers as well a failover replica in another datacenter.
+We provided a temporary, standalone public OpenAleph instance for EIA, optimized for high load during the publication phase.
+This included additional security and caching layers, as well as a failover replica in another data center.